Frequently Asked Questions

 What Not to Bring

 Our solar powered electrical system is more than adequate to provide lights and keep the refrigerators running 24 hours a day.
 But, appliances whose purpose is to produce heat use large amounts of energy, like hair dryers, curling irons, flat irons, electric rollers, clothes irons, electric coffeepots and toasters.
-The energy they require can cause the lights to go out or the refrigerators to stop working.
+The energy they require can cause the lights to go out or the refrigerators and ceiling fans to stop working during the night.
+We would need to crank the generator to get back online.
+We do have a microwave that we will be glad to let you use to make popcorn.

 Some people have a great time walking the flats by themselves.
 It is common to catch bonefish right in front of Casa Paraiso, and a few people have even caught permit.